acmeguy/as-sdk/docs/README.md

   - [KNOWS](as-entity-relations#knows)
   - [KNOWS_OF](as-entity-relations#knows-of)

+Pleas read the [AS Entity relations](as-entity-relations) for more information.

 ## Composing a Event message with embedded Entity information
 Entity information can easily be embedded in entity meassages and there is no limit to the levels of nesting.